funkaro1/moire-constructor/README.md

 You can export the generated moire pattern and the base grid:

--export(filename): Export the moire pattern to a file.
+- export(filename): Export the moire pattern to a file.

--export_base(filename): Export the base grid to a file.
+- export_base(filename): Export the base grid to a file.

 ## Accessing Lines